razerofficial/marmalade-plugin-razer-sdk/README.md

 ### RequestReceipts

 `Plugin_requestReceipts` returns all the `ENTITLEMENT` receipts for the logged in user.
 This method should only be invoked after the `RazerSDK` has successfully initialized.
+The failure event will fire if the user is not logged in.

 The `RazerSDK::Receipt` object provides the `Identifier`, `LocalPrice`, and several other fields.